SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/Compatibility.rst

    #endif

-When you use Xcode 11 to build Swift 4 and Swift 4.2 code, most Swift 5 functionality is available.
+When you use Xcode 11 to build Swift 4 and Swift 4.2 code, most Swift 5.1 functionality is available.
 That said,
+functions that return an opaque type require the Swift 5.1 runtime.
-the following changes are available only to code that uses Swift 5 or later:
+The following changes are available only to code that uses Swift 5.1 or later:

 - The ``try?`` expression doesn't introduce an extra level of optionality to expressions that already return optionals.